Kreyu/easyadmin-export-bundle/doc/configuration.md

         - xlsx

     # Entity exportable fields.
 Inherits from entity list fields by default.
+    # Note: works only in the entity configuration.
     fields:               []

     # Metadata properties applied to the generated spreadsheets.